Need help? Hire the professionals

 Does bleeding radiators affect boiler pressure?
 Yes, if the problem is the air and water ratio inside of the system.
 If the problem causing the pressure to rise is something else, then bleeding won’t achieve anything.

-To bleed a radiator helps release the air out of the system and bring the water’s flow back on track.
-The release valve is usually on the top right side of the radiator and you need to turn it with a bleed key to let the air out.
+Bleeding a radiator helps release the air out of the system and bring the water’s flow back on track.
+The release valve is usually on the top right side of the radiator, and you need to turn it with a bleed key to let the air out.

-Tools you need: radiator bleed key, cloth or a bucket.
+Tools you need: radiator bleed key, a cloth or a bucket.

 What to do: Turn the release valve so the air and excess water can get out of the system.